-On February 28, 1996, Mr. Frazier completed his appraisal of the various classes of the partners' interest in MIL as of the January 12, 1996 date of the gifts.
-He determined that the value on that date had been \$89,505 for each one per cent (1%) of Class
+On February 28, 1996, Mr. Frazier completed his appraisal of the various classes of partnership interest in MIL as of the January 12, 1996 date of the gifts.
+He determined that the value on that date had been \$89,505 for each one per cent (1%) of Class B limited partnership interest in the hands of a donee immediately following completion of the gifts.

-&lt;sup>8 Treas.
+8 Treas.
 Reg. § 25.2512-1

-&lt;sup>9 § 2035(b) specified that if a taxpayer were to die within three years following the date of the gifts, an amount equal to the gift taxes paid on such gifts would be deemed included in his or her gross estates and subjected to federal estate tax.
+9 § 2035(b) specified that if a taxpayer were to die within three years following the date of the gifts, an amount equal to the gift taxes paid on such gifts would be deemed included in his or her gross estates and subjected to federal estate tax.